vijaylaxmipb/Inkspire-Insights/README.md

 Agile methodology is a project management approach that emphasizes flexibility, collaboration, and iterative progress towards a well-defined goal.
 It is particularly effective in software development where requirements and solutions evolve through the collaborative effort of self-organizing cross-functional teams.
 Agile methodologies aim to deliver small, incremental changes in a product to improve quality and adaptability to changing needs.

+### Development Approach

+This project follows an Agile methodology to ensure flexibility, collaboration, and iterative progress.
+The focus is on delivering high-quality features incrementally and adapting to changing requirements.

+### Key Agile Practices

+#### 1. **Epics and User Stories**

+To ensure structured development, user stories are grouped into **Epics** aligned with major platform goals.
+Each epic is further broken down into actionable tasks.

+##### Example Epics:

+- **Epic 1: User Authentication and Security**
+  - User stories related to account creation, login, password reset, and logout.

+- **Epic 2: Content Management**
+  - User stories for creating, editing, deleting articles and comments.

+- **Epic 3: User Profile Management**
+  - User stories for managing user profiles and personalization.

+#### 2. **Task Prioritization**

+We use the **MoSCoW** prioritization framework to rank tasks:

+- **Must Have**: Critical for MVP (e.g., User authentication).
+- **Should Have**: Enhances functionality (e.g., Filtering articles by category).
+- **Could Have**: Nice-to-have features (e.g., Dark mode).
+- **Won’t Have**: Features not planned for the current release cycle.

+#### 3. **Sprint Planning and Deliverables**

+The development process is broken into **sprints**, each focusing on delivering a specific set of functionalities.
+Below are the planned sprints and their deliverables:

+- **Sprint 1**: User authentication (login, registration, password reset).
+- **Sprint 2**: Article creation and commenting.
+- **Sprint 3**: User profile management and filtering content.

+Each sprint includes the following:
+- Defined user stories and tasks.
+- Assigned priorities and deadlines.
+- Testing for acceptance criteria.

+#### 4. **Milestone Mapping**

+The project milestones are tied to the end of each sprint.
+These serve as checkpoints to ensure progress and goal alignment.

+##### Milestones:

+1. **Milestone 1**: Authentication system completed.
+2. **Milestone 2**: Core CRUD functionalities for articles and comments implemented.
+3. **Milestone 3**: Admin interface for content moderation operational.
+4. **Milestone 4**: Responsive UI tested and deployed.

+#### 5. **Acceptance Criteria**

+To ensure clarity and quality, each user story includes **acceptance criteria**.
+For example:

+- **User Story**: "As a user, I can create an account so that I can post, save, and edit content."
+- **Acceptance Criteria**:
+  - User is presented with a registration form.
+  - On successful registration, user receives a confirmation email.
+  - User can log in with registered credentials.

+#### 6. **GitHub Projects and Task Tracking**

+GitHub Projects is used for Agile tracking.
+Tasks are organized into columns for each **Epic** with cards for individual user stories.

 ### GitHub Projects

 Using GitHub Projects, tasks are managed and progress tracked through project boards.
 In this project represents a key aspect of the platform's development and ensures comprehensive coverage of the required functionalities.